-Premium Payment under COBRA
+Contribution Payment under COBRA

-The qualified beneficiary has 45 days from the date coverage is elected to pay all premiums.
+The qualified beneficiary has 45 days from the date coverage is elected to pay all contributions.
 Individuals electing COBRA are considered members and will be charged the member rate.
 A divorced or widowed spouse (including a former civil union partner) who has a dependent child on their coverage would be considered the member and charged the member rate, with the child being charged the applicable dependent rate.
 If only a dependent child elects COBRA, then each child would be considered a member and charged the member rate.

-Once the COBRA enrollment form is received and the premium is paid, coverage will be reinstated retroactive to the date coverage was terminated.
+Once the COBRA enrollment form is received and the contribution is paid, coverage will be reinstated retroactive to the date coverage was terminated.
 Monthly billing statements will be mailed to the member's address on file on or about the 5th of each month.
 Bills for the current month are due by the 25th of the same month.
 Final notice bills (those with a balance from a previous month) are due by the 20th of the same month.
-Failure to pay the premium by the final due date will result in termination of coverage retroactive to the last day of the month in which premiums were paid.
+Failure to pay the contribution by the final due date will result in termination of coverage the first of the following month and the Department will exercise its right under the State Comptroller's Act to collect delinquent group insurance contributions through involuntary withholding.